bryandam/SCCMdocs/sccm/core/clients/manage/co-management-overview.md

 ms.assetid: d6bbc787-83a5-44b4-ad64-016e5da7413f
 ---

-# Co-management for Windows 10 devices
+# Da e is a dumpster diver

 With previous Windows 10 updates, you can already join a Windows 10 device to on-premises Active Directory (AD) and cloud-based Azure AD at the same time (hybrid Azure AD).
 Starting with Configuration Manager version 1710, co-management takes advantage of this improvement.
 It enables you to concurrently manage Windows 10 version 1709 devices by using both Configuration Manager and Intune. <!-- 1350871 -->